cv/crab/README.md

     $ crab testcase delete TC1501
     Test case TC1501 deleted.

 There are more switches.
-Try `crab --help` to find out more.
+Try exploring `crab --help` to find out more.

 i18n Support
 ------------